trovu/trovu/docs/users/integration.md

 ## General

-Here are short tutorial how to use and add Trovu to your web browsing environment.
-Mostly, there are two approaches:
+You can integrate Trovu into your web browsing experience using one of two methods:

+### Set Trovu as Your Default Search Engine

-1. You replace your current default search engine with Trovu.
-This way, all your searches will be now sent to Trovu.
-This can be combined with a [Default keyword](./advanced.md#default-keyword), so that any query not being recognized as a Trovu shortcut will be sent to your usual default search engine.
+-   By replacing your current default search engine with Trovu, all your searches will be directed to Trovu.
+-   You can enhance this setup with a [Default Keyword](./advanced.md#default-keyword), allowing any unrecognized Trovu shortcut to revert to your usual default search engine.
-2. You add Trovu as an additional search engine next to your default one, and every time you want to call a Trovu shortcut, you must for instance prefix your query, e.g. with `t`.

-For beginners, I now tend to recommend option 2.

-Many other beginners went for option 1, and experienced how a first word of a phrase they just wanted to Google for turned out to be a Trovu shortcut keyword, causing some disruption in their work.
+### Add Trovu as an Additional Search Engine

+-   This method allows you to keep your current default search engine while adding Trovu alongside it.
+-   To use Trovu shortcuts, simply prefix your query with a designated keyword (e.g., `t`).

+I recommend the second option for beginners.
+Many users who chose the first option found that their intended searches were disrupted when the first word of their query triggered a Trovu shortcut.

-With option 2, it remains much more predictable what your browser is doing.
-It gives you the opportunity to start testing out some Trovu shortcuts exactly (and only) when you want it.
+With Option 2, you maintain greater control and predictability over your searches, allowing you to experiment with Trovu shortcuts only when you choose to.

 ## Desktop web browser